dt-alfred-richards/trident-erp-ui/daily-logs.md

+Date - May 30 -2025
+- Procurement module completed and excluding substitutions
+- Discussions
+- What are substitutions in purchase orders

 Date - May 27 -2025

 - Sales module completed

 Discussions

 - Where we will get assign to ?
 - Discuss on production flow with fardeen